Shirley-DXD/Past-PCB-Prj/Readme.txt

-The 4 PDF files are exports from my past PCB projects.
+The 4 PDF files are exports from my past PCB projects.Folder "Other hand soldered projects" contains pictures of electronic systems I had previously built with my teammates.

 STM32103C8_baseboard_V2.pdf is the control board for my navigation smart car project when doing the "Intel cup Embedded system design contest" in 2016.
 This control board has a two-channel motor driver, and a servo interface, for movement control; encoder interface for speed feedback; gyroscope interface for position sensing; and UART interface for Bluetooth communication.
 The board also integrated two power IC to convert battery power to suitable voltages for the various components on the smart car.